Hospitality Careers: Options, Job Titles, and Descriptions

 - Maintenance Worker

-Porter.
 Porters are tasked with handling baggage for guests.
 They might bring luggage up to guests’ rooms or take baggage down to the lobby.
 ZipRecruiter reports that porters earn an average annual salary of $29,638.

 A porter is one of many support staff positions in the hospitality industry.
 Another common position is that of valet (also known as parking lot attendant).
 A valet parks patrons’ cars when they come to a hotel, restaurant, or other venue.